dportik/SuperCRUNCH/docs/Analysis_Overview.md

 PTPN	PTPN;PTPN12	protein tyrosine phosphatase;tyrosine phosphatase non-receptor type 12
 ```

-These are the partial contents of a locus search terms file I used for squamates (reptiles).
-The full file (*Locus-Search-Terms_Squamate_Markers.txt*) is provided in the example data folder [here](https://github.com/dportik/SuperCRUNCH/tree/master/data).

 In this example:
 + CMOS contains two abbreviations and one label search term.
 + EXPH5 contains one abbreviation and four label search terms.
 + PTPN contains two abbreviations and two label search terms.

+The above example is a subset of loci from a locus search terms file I used for squamate reptiles.
+The complete locus search terms file (`Locus-Search-Terms_Squamate_Markers.txt`) is provided in the example data folder [here](https://github.com/dportik/SuperCRUNCH/tree/master/data).

 **How does the actual locus searching work?**

 + For locus abbreviations, the sequence record label is split by spaces, stripped of punctuation, and converted to uppercase.
 Each resulting component is checked to see if it is identical to an included locus abbreviation.
 If so, a match is found.

 + For locus labels, the sequence record label is converted to uppercase (punctuation is left intact).
-The line is then checked to see if contains an included locus label.
+The line is then checked to see if contains the particular locus label.
 If so, a match is found.

-+ If a locus abbreviation *or* a locus label is matched to the contents of a sequence record, the record will pass the filtering step.
++ If a locus abbreviation ***or*** a locus label is matched to the contents of a sequence record, the record will pass the filtering step.

 **Example of locus abbreviation search:**